Akshayjain97/Non-Uniform_Illumination/README.md

 # Result
 ![2](https://github.com/Akshayjain97/Non-Uniform_Illumination/assets/131511513/310ca582-851d-43fe-b242-2f3c7c7ed26a)

-We have applied 13 different masks in order to perform the NUI attack.
+We have applied 12 different masks in order to perform the NUI attack.
 In the above figure, the effect of the NUI attack on different images is shown.
 Here the 1st row is the original images and the later rows contain the transformed images after the NUI attack.
-The 2nd row contains images perturbed using mask function mask(1) given above and similarly all the other rows contains images perturbed using the mask function from mask(2) to mask(13) respectively
+The 2nd row contains images perturbed using mask function mask(1) given above and similarly all the other rows contains images perturbed using the mask function from mask(2) to mask(12) respectively

+Below are the Accuracy, precision, recall and F1-score for the mobilenetV4-small model